kanutope/poller/README.md

 ## concepts

-The center piece is a single *Poller* instance that manages a list of *Periodics*.
-The latter is basically a *named* function and a period (seconds) in which it has to be executed repeatedly.
+The center piece is a single *Poller* instance that manages a prioritized array of *Periodics* - priorities ranging from 0 (highest) to 3 (lowest).
+The *Periodics* is a dictionary of *named* functions having a period (seconds) in which it has to be executed repeatedly - potentially with a delay, see below [## sequencing] and [## example].

+Usage: initialize the Poller by adding functions to it

+    `poll.add_period("func3", 0.5, func3, delay=0.1, prio=1)`

+Ultimately the application of the Poller implies entering an endless loop.
+Hence

+    `poll.polling()`

+should always be the last executable statement.cAnything after that statement will never be executed - unless one wants to implement some error trapping...

 ## sequencing